Hybrid divide-and-conquer approach for tree search algorithms: Background

 \subsection{Quantum algorithms for tree search}

-The extents to which quantum computing can help the exploration of trees, and more general, graphs is one of the long-standing questions with infrequent but regular progress.
-In the context of backtracking (for concreteness, for SAT problems), up until relatively recently, the best methods involved Grover search over the upper bound on the number of choices made in any of the branches.
-In such an approach, we would introduce a separate register of length $d$ equal to the tree depth; this register would specify the deterministic choices moving from parent to one of the maximally two children, and the entire sequence would specify a possible path from root to a leaf.
-The leaf value would then be evaluated using the search predicate (criterion).

-This approach however yields a redundant search over branches which would be pruned away by the resolution rules, and, in the worst case may force a QC to search an exponentially larger space than the classical algorithm would.
-Intuitively, the problem is that Grover's search does not allow pruning, i.e.~terminating a search in an unfeasible branch (see Section~\ref{sec:gvb} for more detail).\footnote{We note that there are very successful SAT solving algorithms which rely on sampling and not tree search, e.g. Sch\"{o}ning's algorithm, in which case a full quadratic speed-up is possible~\cite{ambainis2004quantum}.}
+The extent to which quantum computing can help the exploration of trees, and more generally, graphs is a long-standing question with infrequent but noticeable progress.
+In the context of backtracking (for concreteness, for SAT problems), up until relatively recently, the best methods involved Grover search~\cite{grover1996fast} over all possible satisfying assignments (the leafs in the full search tree).
+In such an approach, we would introduce a separate register of length $d$ equal to the number of variables and a \concept{search predicate}, implementing the satisfiability criterion based on the input formula.
+This brute-force approach however yields a redundant search over branches which would be pruned away by the resolution rules, and, in the worst case may force a quantum computer to search an exponentially larger space than the classical algorithm would.

 Nonetheless, Grover provides an advantageous strategy whenever the classical search space is larger than $2^{\nicefrac n2}$, hence this was the method used in previous work on hybrid divide-and-conquer strategies~\cite{dnq-eppstein,dnq-schoning}.
+One example is Sch\"{o}ning's algorithm for SAT, which allows a full quadratic quantum speed-up~\cite{ambainis2004quantum} (but was since surpassed by PPSZ).
 A particular advantage of Grover's search is that it is frugal regarding time and space: beyond what is needed to implement the oracle (the search predicate), it requires at most one ancillary qubit, and very few other gates.

-More recently, Montanaro~\cite{qbacktracking}, Ambainis \& Kokainis~\cite{ambainis-kokainis}, and Jarret \& Wan~\cite{jarret-wan} have given quantum-walk based algorithms which allow us to achieve an essentially full quadratic speed-ups in the number of queries to the tree (specially, when trees are exponentially sized).
-We will refer to this the \emph{quantum backtracking method}.
+More recently, Montanaro~\cite{qbacktracking}, Ambainis \& Kokainis~\cite{ambainis-kokainis}, and Jarret \& Wan~\cite{jarret-wan} have given quantum-walk based algorithms which allow us to achieve an essentially full quadratic speed-ups in the number of queries to the tree (when trees are exponentially sized).
+We will refer to the underlying method as the \emph{quantum backtracking method}.